edgedb/cla-bot/README.md

 Business logic is lousy coupled with the data access layer, since it is only aware of interfaces, not concrete implementations of DAL logic.
 Everything inside the `service` folder is abstracted from `Next.js` and should be reusable with other front-ends, unmodified.

 ## GitHub integration
+See the `notes` folder for examples and more information on the GitHub integration.
+Relevant functions in the code are commented to describe non obvious dynamics of the GitHub API.
+The folder includes a [Postman](https://www.postman.com) collection with some of the web requests used by this application.